-The shop exists for the benefit of VAC members to display and sell their work but, to run successfully some rules have to be applied.
+The shop (Newtopia) exists for the benefit of Valley Arts and Crafts (VAC) members to display and sell their work but, to run successfully some rules have to be applied.

-If you wish to display and sell your goods in the shop you may do so under the following conditions
+If you wish to display and sell your goods in Newtopia you may do so under the following conditions.

 The goods must be of your own manufacture.